Black hole cosmology: History and various models

 This model was originally proposed in 1972 by Raj Pathria, who compared the Schwarzschild metric with the closed Friedmann–Lemaître–Robertson–Walker metric at the maximum scale factor.
 Subsequent studies analyzed a universe in a black hole by matching the Schwarzschild metric outside the black hole with either a de Sitter space inside the black hole, on the assumption that some limiting curvature exists, or with a Friedmann space.
 The scenarios in which the universe is formed in the interior of a black hole might naturally solve the horizon problem and flatness problem in cosmology.

 Limiting curvature hypothesis

 Limiting curvature hypothesis, proposed by Valeri Frolov, Moisey Markov, and Viatcheslav Mukhanov in 1989, assumed the existence of an upper limit on the curvature invariants, which prevents gravitational singularities.
 It was used to impose matching between the Schwarzschild metric outside a black hole and a de Sitter metric inside the black hole.

+Baby universes in black holes

+Sidney Coleman hypothesized in 1988 that quantum spacetime fluctuations could create baby universes which disconnect from the universe in which they exist.
+The idea that baby universes form in black holes, which could solve the black hole information paradox, was popularized in 1993 by Stephen Hawking.